huma-engineering/huma-docs/data-collection/huma-app/getting-started/personal-information-account-settings.md

 # Personal information and account settings
 **User**: Patient, Helper

 The **Profile** screen contains the patient’s personal information along with some account settings.
 It can also be used to access some of the App’s customisable features.
-The exact contents of the Profile screen will depend on the deployment configuration.
+The exact contents of the Profile screen will depend on the Deployment configuration.
 ## How it works​
 Access your **Profile** screen from the navigation menu.